gtvj/gtvj.github.io/about.md

 ## _Why_ am I a developer?

-As developers we build things countless people use and rely on.
-We'll never meet most of these people and therefore have very little knowledge of their circumstances or context.
-It's a privilege to have such reach and we should treat this responsibly.
-Good work has positive impact and advances our organisation's goals; poor work can and jeopardise these goals and make things difficult or impossible to use.
+As developers we build things countless people use and, in some cases, rely on.
+Having such reach is a great thing but it does mean we have very little knowledge of our users' circumstances or context.
+Fortunately, web technologies can accommodate huge differences in users' hardware, software, network, context and ability - but this is often overlooked in favour of development fashion and individual interest or convenience.
+This isn't OK.

-Fortunately, web technologies can accommodate huge differences in users' hardware, software, network, context and ability.
-Yet this is sometimes overlooked in favour of development fashion and individual interest.
-I believe we should apply technology in ways that reflect the inherent variability of the web and serve our organisation goals.
+I feel developers have a duty to act responsibly and place our organisations' goals and user needs before our personal interests or convenience.
+That might sound obvious (and I've only ever worked with one developer who disagreed) but - in practice - this is a balance that many developers find hard to achieve.

 **As a Lead Developer I have significant impact on the day-to-day decisions of many  developers and  can influence their approach as they move forward in their careers. <mark>That is a wonderful opportunity and there's nothing I'd rather do</mark>**.